Landers1037/simple-email-sms/README.md

 `text` is the text you want to mail

 `smtp` is the default smtp address

+`ssl` is true,mail will use smtp_ssl,then port must be 465

 `port` for smtp use 25,for ssl use 465